AU's 2021 Three Minute Thesis (3MT ®) competition

-We encourage you to consider participating in AU's 7th annual Three-Minute Thesis (3MT) Competition on Tuesday, March 17th.
-We will kick off the event at 9:00am (MT).
-The competition begins at 9:30am (MT).
+We encourage you to consider participating in AU's 8th annual Three-Minute Thesis (3MT®) Competition on Tuesday, March 16th.
+We will kick off the event at 12:00 p.m.
+(MT).
+The competition begins at 12:30 p.m.
+(MT).

 AU's Research Centre is sponsoring CASH prizes for the top 3 AU winners.
-The 1st place winner will also receive travel funds to compete at the Western Regional Competition which will be held at the University of Alberta in April 2020.
+The 1st place winner will also compete at the Western Regional Competition which is being hosted by AU on May 13, 2021.